irsbugs/image-embedding-tool/README.md

 # Image Embedding Tool.

-The program **image_embedding_tool.py** converts an image to Base 64 text which may then be embedded into a Python GTK program that is being developed.
+The program **image_embedding_tool.py** converts an image to a Base 64 constant which may then be embedded into a Python GTK program that is being developed.

-When the developed program is run the Base 64 text is then be reverted back to an image and may be used as the GUI programs logo or favicon, etc.
+When the developed program is run the Base 64 constant is then be reverted back to an image and may be used as the GUI programs logo or favicon, etc.

-Images of around 32 pixel x 32 pixel are ideal.
+Images of around 32 pixel x 32 pixel are suitable as they only take up about 50 lines at 76 characters per line.

-Once you have selected the image you want to embed, this program will display the constant of the image converted to base 64 in its text view widget.
+Once you have selected the image you wish to embed, this program will display the constant of the image converted to base 64 in its text view widget.
-Select All and Copy this constant into the program you are developing.
+*Select All* and *Copy* this constant into the program you are developing.

-The variable in the text view widget will be similar to this...
+The constant in the text view widget will be similar to this...
 ```
     B64_IMAGE = (b"""
     PD94bWwgdmVyc2lvbj0iMS4wIiBlbmNvZGluZz0iVVRGLTgiIHN0YW5kYWxvbmU9Im5vIj8+Cjwh